ScanMountGoat/xc3_lib/Offsets.md

 Producing a binary identical output file requires not only calculating a valid layout but also the correct ordering for the data items.
 The reading code visits each field in order recursively.
 The writing code keeps incrementing the location for the next write and must visit data items in increasing order by absolute offset.
 This ordering is currently defined manually in many cases due to different layout conventions for different formats.
 For example, matching the ordering of items in a file may require writing fields in reverse order or writing an inner name offset after all other items have been written.

 ## Write Functions
 Writing is split into two main functions that define two passes.
-The `write` function writes the data and placeholder offset values.
+The `write` function defines the first pass that writes the data and placeholder offset values.
 This function also calculates an objects size.
 Size is assumed to be the difference in the write position before and after writing for simplicity.
 The return value stores the position of offset values as well as the data they point to for later.

 ```python
 # Mutable writing context.